 Things to note for visiting the temples

-Watch out for scams – Tuk-tuk drivers love fooling tourists by saying that a temple is closed to the public that day as they park at a very quiet street close by and suggest to take you to a better sight instead for a very cheap price.
+Watch out for scams – Tuk-tuk drivers love fooling tourists by saying that a temple is closed to the public that day as they park at a very quiet street close by and suggest to take you to a better sight instead for a meager price.
 Usually, the drivers partner up with people to create ‘better sights’ and extract money from you.

 Note that those temples rarely close during the day, so either push them to take you to your destination, find a new one or don’t use them at all and stick with public transportation and walking.

 Dress accordingly for temples – both men and women should cover legs and shoulders.
 You won’t be allowed to enter wearing shorts or a tank top.
 Better to wear trousers or long tress and have a scarf to cover your shoulders.
-Some temples do require you to take the shoes off, while some might loan something to cover up your legs.
+Some temples require you to take the shoes off, while some might loan something to cover up your legs.
 However, it’s better to be prepared!

 And if you have a tattoo of a Buddha in a visible place, cover it up too.